resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ## The Terminal

-**Q** Anna's virtual machine has no keyboard, monitor or mouse.
+**Q** Anna's virtual machine in the cloud has no keyboard, monitor or mouse.
 Does she have any hope of updating the software on her machine?

 Hold up a Red sticky note if you think that she is stuck. and a Green one if you think that, somehow, somewhere, there is hope for her.